 - Check your blindspots as well whenever you check your mirrors (again, make it obvious).

-Signal 100 feet before your turn and move to the inside of the lane.
-Signal again 20 feet before you turn.
+Signal 100 meters before your turn and move to the inside of the lane.
+Signal again 30 meters before you turn.

 - Don’t give up unless the proctor tells you explicitly that you failed and that you are to return to the docking station.